Lateral Derived Optimization

 Controlling the Optimization

 Lateral Derived is enabled by default.
-The optimizer will make a cost-based decision whether the optimization should be used.
+The optimizer makes a cost-based decision whether the optimization should be used.

 If you need to disable the optimization, it has an optimizer_switch flag.
-It can be disabled like so:
+It can be disabled like this:

 For example, by default, this table and query makes use of the optimization: